 Presently, the Company is the largest book distributor to the chain bookstores.
-Books which were self-published by the Company is around 1,600 titles, while also help distributing 4,500 titles from other several publishers and organizations.
+Books which were self-published by the Company is around 1,686 titles, while also help distributing 3,262 titles from other several publishers and organizations.

-4. Bookstore Business (SE-ED Book Center or SBC) SE-ED operates SE-ED Book Center and network stores and 'University bookstores' all located both in Bangkok and other provinces, including managing space in the selling areas in different models.
+Bookstore Business (SE-ED Book Center or SBC) SE-ED operates SE-ED Book Center and network stores and 'University bookstores' all located both in Bangkok and other provinces, including managing space in the selling areas in different models.

 SE-ED Book Centers are medium-sized bookshops selling all kinds of books, with modern designs and good layout plans, efficientlyselling and emphasizing being located in convenient locations for people to come to buy books.
-The main locations are located in leading supercenters (such as Tesco Lotus, Big C, etc.) leading shopping malls (such as Siam Paragon, Central, The Mall, Future Park, Seacon Square, provincial leading shopping centers, etc.) and education institutes (such as National Institute of Development Administration, Dhurakij Bundit University, Siam University and Srinakharinwirot prasanmit University) in different models both in Bangkok and other provinces.
+The main locations are located in leading supercenters (such as Tesco Lotus, Big C, etc.) leading shopping malls (such as Central, The Mall, Future Park, Seacon Square, provincial leading shopping centers, etc.) and education institutes (such as National Institute of Development Administration, Siam University and Srinakharinwirot prasanmit University) in different models both in Bangkok and other provinces.

-By the end of 2017, SE-ED has already opened 530 branches of SBC.
-From this mentioned figure, there are 394 branches in operation, with 126 branches in Bangkok and nearby provinces, and 268 branches in other provinces.
-With 391 bookstores operated by the Company, the other 2 branches are designated as SE-ED Book Center Network Bookstores and 1 branch SE-ED Network Bookstore (SE-ED does not fully support, since the shop owners can order books by themselves).
-Moreover, SE-ED is also responsible for managing the books and magazines sales space in Supercenters, and other shopping centers in different formats totaling more than 1 sale and service point.
+By the end of 2018, SE-ED has already opened 531 branches of SBC.
+From this mentioned figure, there are 357 branches in operation, with 113 branches in Bangkok and nearby provinces, and 244 branches in other provinces.
+With 354 bookstores operated by the Company, the other 1 branche are designated as SE-ED Book Center Network Bookstores and 1 branch is SE-ED Network Bookstore (SE-ED does not fully support, since the shop owners can order books by themselves).
+Total 1 sale and 1 service point.
 Today, SE-ED Book Center is the complete chain of bookstores with the highest sales in Thailand.